Governor Cuomo Signs Brianna's Law to Strengthen Boater Safety

-We are planning our next Boating Saftey Class of the season, contact us for more information concerning our classes in March, April and May.
+We are planning our next Boating Saftey Class of the season, contact us for more information concerning our classes.

 Don't be fooled by some organizations advertising a free course.